wlach/eideticker/README.md

 ## Requirements

 * Ubuntu Linux system with python and various other third-party dependencies installed.
-You can get this by running:

-    `sudo apt-get install -y zip libav-tools g++ python-scipy python-opencv python2.7-dev python-virtualenv ntp`
+You can make sure that you have everything installed by running `install-ubuntu-deps.sh` from the root directory of your eideticker checkout (root is required).

   The recommended Linux distribution to use is Ubuntu 14.04 64-bit (32-bit is known not to work with the PointGrey cameras).
 Later versions